trent-fisher/zap_training_docs/src/crm/leads.md

 ### Available Statuses in Lead Interface

-The main statuses you'll work with in the Leads module:
+The main statuses you'll work with in the Leads page:

 - **New** (Lead Generation)
 - **Attempting Contact** (Lead Qualification)